 Remove Equifax Fraud Alert

-However, you can also call Equifax at 1-888-836-6351 to have a fraud alert removed or make the request in writing.
+However, you can also call Equifax at 1-888-836-6351 to have a fraud alert manually removed or make the request in writing.
 The written request should include verification of your personal information and can be mailed to Equifax using the mailing address below.

 Equifax Removal Address